Pre-AP is about achieving results for all students. Here’s how the program is designed to accomplish that.

 Highland High School District

-Melinda Murphy, Principal, shares her district’s experience with Pre-AP as a way to provide consistency across courses so that, no matter the teacher, students in the same course would have access to the same learning outcomes.
+Melinda Murphy, School Principal, shares her district’s experience with Pre-AP as a way to provide consistency across courses so that, no matter the teacher, students in the same course would have access to the same learning outcomes.